Mandala Murders: Reception

 Mandala Murders received mixed reviews.
 Critics praised its atmospheric world-building, Shaz Mohammed’s cinematography, and performances, particularly Vaani Kapoor’s commanding OTT debut and Vaibhav Raj Gupta’s emotional depth.
 The depiction of Charandaspur and the Varuna Forest was lauded for its gothic atmosphere.
-However, the series was criticized for uneven pacing, a convoluted narrative, and excessive exposition.
+However, the series was criticised for uneven pacing, a convoluted narrative, and excessive exposition.
 Hindustan Times described it as “tiresome” due to a patchy screenplay, noting it only gained momentum by episode seven.
 The Times of India recommended it for lore-heavy thriller fans, despite its complexity.

 Hardika Gupta of NDTV gave 2.5 stars out 5 and said that "It's a fascinating mess, occasionally brilliant, often frustrating and always drenched in blood and questions."

 Bollywood Hungama gave it 3 stars and said that "Overall, *Mandala Murders* is an engaging and ambitious thriller that boldly ventures into new storytelling territory with its haunting atmosphere, multi-layered narrative, and a chilling cult subplot that lends it a compellingly dark twist.
 Yet, the show isn’t flawless—its intricate plot and large ensemble cast can become a bit too much to keep track of, and some lapses in logic might challenge the audience's willingness to go along with it."